Markus-Hefner/Portfolio-Project-5/README.md

   * Train data - target: `task_success`; features: all other variables.

 ## Dashboard Design
-* List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.

 * Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).

 ### Page 1: Short project summary